The entropic doubling constant and robustness of Gaussian codebooks for additive-noise channels: Entropy comparison inequalities

 \subsection{Adding Gaussian noise}

 We first examine the $d$-dimensional version of one of the main problems described in the Introduction, namely, comparing the entropy $h(X+X')$ of the sum of two i.i.d.\ random vectors with the entropy $h(X+Z)$ obtained when one of the random vectors is replaced by a Gaussian with the same covariance.
-The question of the relationship between $h(X+X')$ and $h(X+Z)$ is of course a natural one, perhaps first explicitly discussed by ENT~\cite{eskenazis:18}.
-While the validity of the inequality $h(X+Z)\geq (X+X')$ suggested in~\cite{eskenazis:18} remains open, our first main result below establishes an approximate version with an explicit error term.
+The question of the relationship between $h(X+X')$ and $h(X+Z)$ is of course a natural one, perhaps first explicitly discussed by ENT~\cite{eskenazis:18} in the one-dimensional case.
+While the validity of the inequality $h(X+Z)\geq h(X+X')$ suggested in~\cite{eskenazis:18} remains open, our first main result below establishes an approximate version for $d$-dimensional random vectors, with an explicit error term.
+For i.i.d.\ random vectors, this improves the $\frac{1}{2}\log 2$ bound~(\ref{ZE04result}) established by Zamir and Erez~\cite{zamir:04} in dimension~1, and it is the best bound known to date.

 \begin{theorem}[Approximate generalized Gaussian maximum entropy] Let $X,X'$ be i.i.d.\ random vectors in $\RL^d$, and $Z$ be a Gaussian random vector with the same covariance matrix as $X$.
 Then,